Akinori-F-Ebihara/SpecDiff-spoofing-detector/README.md

 - live_flash/
   - A folder that contains example live facial photos taken with flash.

+- spoof_background/
+  - A folder that contains example spoof facial photos taken without flash.

+- spoof_flash/
+  - A folder that contains example spoof facial photos taken with flash.

 - parameters/
   - A folder that contains the SVM pretrained parameters.

-- spoof_background
-  - A folder that contains example spoof facial photos taken without flash.

-- spoof_flash
-  - A folder that contains example spoof facial photos taken with flash.

 ## Citation